Eclipse Development Process 2014

 to maintain an open and public communication channel with the Eclipse

-community including, but not limited to, project plans, schedules,
+community including, but not limited to, project plans, schedules, and

-design discussions, and so on.
+discussions, and so on. discussions.

 All projects must make the communication channels easy to find.
 Projects are further required to make the separate communication channels of their child projects (if any) easy to find.